nikerla/vc-content/pages/glossary/conversational-commerce.md

                 <li><a href="/glossary/conversational-commerce">A Simple Look at the Key Components of Conversational Commerce</a></li>
             </ul>
             <div itemprop="mainEntityOfPage">
-                <h1 itemprop="headline" class="glosary-t">A Simple Look at the Key Components of Conversational Commerce</h1>
+                <h1 itemprop="headline" class="glosary-t">Conversational Commerce Definition and Meaning.
+A Simple Look at the Key Components of Conversational Commerce</h1>
             </div>
             <div class="glossary-article">
                 <div class="col-w">